sttp-book/sttp-book/chapters/pragmatic-testing/design-for-testability.md

 Which items should Sarah recommend them to tackle first?

 Note: All of the four issues should obviously be fixed.
-However, try to prioritize the two most important ones: Which influence the testability the most?
+However, try to prioritise the two most important ones: Which influence the testability the most?

 **Exercise 4.**